What is a CT scan?

 If you changed into a gown, you will be asked to change back into your clothes.
 Your personal items will be returned to you and you may be monitored for 10 minutes.

-Your CT scan images will be interpreted by the radiologist and a report sent directly to your doctor who will discuss the results with you.
+Your CT scan images will be interpreted by the Radiologist and a report sent directly to your doctor who will discuss the results with you.